chef/chef/omnibus/README.md

 $ bundle exec omnibus build <PROJECT>
 ```

 The platform/architecture type of the package created will match the platform where the `build project` command is invoked.
-For example, running this command on a MacBook Pro will generate a Mac OS X package.
+For example, running this command on a MacBook Pro will generate a macOS package.
 After the build completes packages will be available in the `pkg/` folder.

 ### Clean